pschaeflein/BlogArticles/Intro to JSON/article.md

 It seems like JSON is everywhere these days.
 [Adaptive cards](https://adaptivecards.io), [Microsoft Teams app manifests](https://docs.microsoft.com/microsoftteams/platform/resources/schema/manifest-schema?WT.mc_id=m365-00000-rogerman), and [SharePoint list formats](https://docs.microsoft.com/sharepoint/dev/declarative-customization/column-formatting?WT.mc_id=m365-00000-rogerman) are all written in JSON.
 And JSON is the de-facto standard for REST APIs like [Microsoft Graph](https://docs.microsoft.com/graph/overview?WT.mc_id=m365-00000-rogerman); you can't make a call without it.
 [Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/function-json?WT.mc_id=m365-00000-rogerman), [Power Automate](https://docs.microsoft.com/power-automate/data-operations?WT.mc_id=m365-00000-rogerman), and [Power BI](https://docs.microsoft.com/power-query/connectors/json?WT.mc_id=m365-00000-rogerman) can all handle JSON too.
 It really is everywhere except, it seems, in older products which were written when XML was king.

 The intent of this article is to teach you what you need to know to use JSON in typical IT, low-code, or JavaScript development scenarios.
-It's organized in order from simple to complex; if you don't need the more complex parts, just skip over them; you can always come back and read them later!
+It's organized in order from simple to complex; if you don't need some sections, just skip over them; you can always come back and read them later!

 ## What is JSON?

-JSON is a [standard format](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) for representing structured data as text.
-It's commonly used to store data in text files and to exchange data between programs over a network.
-JSON serves more or less the same purpose as XML but is shorter and easier to read.
+JSON is a [standard format](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) for representing structured data as text; from here on, I'll refer to this text as a "JSON string".
+JSON is commonly used to store data in text files and to exchange data between programs over a network.
 JSON files usually have a `.json` filename extension.

+> Geek Note: JSON serves more or less the same purpose as XML (eXtensible Markup Language) but it's shorter and easier to read.
+CSV format serves a similar purpose as well, but it's not a standard so the details tend vary, and it can only store tables (rows and columns) of data.

-JSON data is organized as objects containing name/value pairs.
-This simple JSON might be the start of a profile for Parker, the PnP mascot, who has kindly agreed to share his personal information for this article.
+JSON data is organized as "objects" which contain name/value pairs.
+This simple example is the first step toward building a profile for Parker, the PnP mascot, who has kindly agreed to share personal information for this article.

 ~~~JSON
 { "name": "Parker" }
 ~~~

+JSON objects always begin with `{` and end with `}`; the very shortest valid JSON string, `{}`, represents an empty object.
 This JSON contains a single name/value pair; the name is `name` and the value is `"Parker"`.
-A JSON string has to begin with `{` and end with `}`; the very shortest valid JSON string, `{}`, represents an empty object.
-Names are case sensitive and need to be enclosed in double quotes, and are followed by a `:` and then a value.
-In this case, since "Parker" is a string value, it's enclosed in double quotes as well.
+As you can see, the name and value are separated by a `:`.
+Names are case sensitive and need to be enclosed in double quotes.
+In this case, since "Parker" is a text value, it's enclosed in double quotes as well.
 Spaces, tabs, and newlines are ignored in JSON, but are helpful for readability.

 The values can be simple things like text strings or numbers, collections of values (arrays), or more objects containing their own name/value pairs.

-If you want to put more than one name/value pair in your JSON, simply separate them with commas like this:
+If you want to put more than one name/value pair in your JSON, separate them with commas like this:

 ~~~JSON
 {